|Born||Aeneas Soko Chigwedere|

 daughter: Emilia Chigwedere Junior

 Aeneas Soko Chigwedere was born on 25 November 1939 to a father who was a teacher and foreman at a commercial farm, while his mother was a communal farmer.
 He was born in Hwedza in Zimbabwe (then Rhodesia).
-He is married to Emilia Chigwedere and has sons Magwiza Chigwedere, Maona Chigwedere (late), Pride Chigwedere, and daughter Emilia Chigwedere Junior.
-He belongs to the Soko Totem of the Mubaiwa clan which comes from the Hwedza area.
+He was married to Emilia Chigwedere and had sons Magwiza Chigwedere, Maona Chigwedere (late), Pride Chigwedere, and daughter Emilia Chigwedere Junior.
+He belonged to the Soko Totem of the Mubaiwa clan which comes from the Hwedza area.

-Chigwedere was one of the first local academics to graduate with a degree from the then University College of Rhodesia and Nyasaland (now University of Zimbabwe).
-He was awarded a Bachelor of Arts Honors in History in 1964.
+Chigwedere went to Goromonzi High School and then became one of the first local academics to graduate with a degree from the then University College of Rhodesia and Nyasaland (now University of Zimbabwe).
+He was awarded a Bachelor of Arts Honours in History in 1964.
 He also attained a Masters degree from the University of London.

 School Uniform Controversy